Your cartNo items yet

 Live snapshot · refreshes within 5 minutes of an accepted brain proposal

 Each comp is multiplied by the weight of its source before going into the trimmed median.
 VaultStore-internal sales are always weight 1.0 — they are the source of record.
 External graph weights are tunable: when the brain detects a vendor source consistently drifting from cross-vendor consensus, it proposes a weight adjustment that the operator can accept from /admin/brain.
-Accepting writes back to app_runtime_config and this table reflects it on the next read.
+Accepting writes back toand this table reflects it on the next read.

 VaultStore